Settlement of Syndicate Accounts

 • The net amount owed to or by the member

 Think of it this way: Picture the itemized statement as a per-syndicate-member version of a tax K-1.
-It is the audit trail for each member's economics on the deal: here is your slice of the gross spread, here is your slice of the costs, here is the net wire amount, and here is the math.
+It is the audit trail for each member's economics on the deal: here is your slice of the gross spread, here is your slice of the costs, broken out by category, here is the net wire amount, and here is the math.

 Exam Tip: Gotchas